anijitsao/simple-aws-sqs-lambda-microservices/README.md

 ### Invocation

-After successful deployment, you can invoke the deployed **functions / resolvers**.
+After successful deployment, you can invoke the deployed **functions**.

 However, to call HTTP API you can use any *supported* REST Client like [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.